University of Moratuwa: Faculty of Graduate Studies

-The Faculty of Graduate Studies was established in June 2016 to enhance the postgraduate research culture in the university.
+The Faculty of Graduate Studies (FGS) was established in June 2016 to enhance the postgraduate research culture in the university.
+The faculty offers postgraduate research degrees: PhD, MPhil and MSc.

 Faculty of Business

 The Faculty of Business was established in June 2017.
 The business faculty at the University of Moratuwa offers undergraduate degree program in Business Science.
 Bachelor of Business Science (Hons.) is a four year full time program.